crozier-del/UDVD-MF-Denoising/README.md

 ## Introduction
  This set of code is a fully unsupervised framework, namely **unsupervised deep video denoiser (UDVD)**, to train denoising models using exclusively real noisy data collected from a transmission electron microscope (TEM).
-The framework enables recovery of atomic-resolution information from TEM data, improving the signal-to-noise ratio (SNR) by a factor of 40 at a spatial resolution of 1 Å and time resolution near 10 ms.
+The framework enables recovery of atomic-resolution information from TEM data, potentially improving the signal-to-noise ratio (SNR) by more than an order of magnitude.

  Assuming the data has minimal correlated noise, the denoiser will take a TEM movie in `.tif` format collected from a direct electron detector and generate the denoised result as a `.npy` file, which can be further converted to other file formats.
 It is recommended to run this denoiser on high-performance computers (hpc).